-Add custom TQL queries to integration replication jobs
+Add custom TQL queries to integration data push (replication jobs)

-In order for the integration to send your custom CI types and attributes to your Service Manager system, you must add your custom TQL queries to the replication job between your Changes data store and your Service Manager data store.
+In order for the integration to send your custom CI types and attributes to your Service Manager system, you must add your custom TQL queries to the integration data push (replication job).
 The following steps illustrate how to add the custom rdbmsData TQL query described in the previous sections.